-Setbacks.
+B. Setbacks.
 See Summary Table.

+C. Width.
+See Summary Table.

+D. Area.
+See Summary Table.

-ARTICLE M General Industrial District
+ARTICLE VII M General Industrial District

-163-26.
+§ 163-26.
 Permitted uses.

 In the M General Industrial District, the land and structures may be used, and structures may be erected, altered, enlarged and maintained, for the following uses only, and such use shall not be objectionable because of odor, smoke, dust, noise, gas, fumes, cinders, vibration, refuse matter or water-carried waste: